SebastianRiechert/npm1-training/README.md

 ## Programming language
 - Python 3.7.7

+## OS requirements
+- OS: Red Hat Enterprise Linux
+- Kernel: Linux 4.14.0-115.19.1.el7a.ppc64le
+- Architecture: ppc64-le

-## Hardware and OS
+## Hardware requirements
-The code has been developed and tested with linux on the IBM Power9 CPU architecture (ppc64le) using NVIDIA Tesla V100 GPUs.
+The code has been developed and tested on the IBM Power9 CPU architecture (ppc64le) using NVIDIA Tesla V100 GPUs.
 This version of the code requires only a single NVIDIA Tesla V100 GPU, 4 CPU cores and 6gb of RAM to run.

+## Software requirements
+- Conda package manager version 4.7.12
+- CUDA 10.2.89

 ## Dependencies
 All dependencies are listed in `environment.yml`